lukebrc/KeyInfrastructure/frontend/.ai/ui-plan.md

 **Path:** `/admin/dashboard`

 **Main Goal:**
-Central view for administrators, presenting a system overview and enabling certificate and user management.
+Central view for administrators, presenting a system overview, user management, and enabling certificate and user management.

 **Key Information to Display:**
 - System statistics (optional):
   - Number of users
   - Number of certificates (active, expired, revoked)
   - Certificates expiring within 30 days
+- **User List:**
+  - Table of all users with columns: username, role, created_at, number of certificates
+  - For each user: option to manage certificates (view existing, create new)
+  - Pagination (10-20 users per page, default 10)
+  - Filtering by role (USER/ADMIN)
 - Links to main functions:
   - Create certificate (`/admin/certificates/create`)
   - Manage certificates (`/admin/certificates`)
-  - Manage users (if available)
 - Logout button

 **Key View Components:**
 - `AdminHeader` — header with administrator information
 - `StatsCards` — cards with statistics (optional)
+- `UserList` — table of users with certificate management actions (React component)
+- `UserRow` — single user row with actions
+- `ManageCertificatesModal` — modal for viewing and managing user certificates
 - `AdminNavigation` — navigation to main functions
 - `LogoutButton` — logout button

 **UX, Accessibility, and Security Considerations:**
 - Only users with ADMIN role have access
 - Automatic redirection to `/login` if unauthorized (403)
-- Responsive layout with navigation tiles
+- Responsive layout with user table
-- Skeleton loading during statistics retrieval
+- Skeleton loading during data retrieval
+- Certificate management actions clearly labeled and accessible
+- Modal or expandable view for user certificate details

 ---